BERNICE A. RAY SCHOOL 2019-2020 HANDBOOK

 Food at School

-Lunch menus are sent home regularly.
-Parents should discuss menu choices with a young child each day to help smooth his/her way through the lunch line.
+Lunch menus are posted on the website.
+Parents should discuss menu choices with a young child each day to help smooth the way through the lunch line.

 Purchased lunches cost $3.50.
-Milk alone costs 50 cents.
+Single milk costs 75 cents.
 Single or multiple lunches can be purchased on any school day between 8 and 8:30 a.m.
 No money is handled on the lunch line.
 Parents are encouraged to set up a multiple lunch allowance for their children.
 Cafeteria staff will provide students with reminder slips when their multiple lunch allowance runs low.
-Parents wishing to assist students with their first purchase may come to the cafeteria at 8 a.m.
 Checks should be made out to the Hanover School District.
 Parents can also access Mealtime Online to do electronic deposits.

-The Ray School offers a Free and Reduced Lunch Program with federal funding.
+The Ray School offers a Free and Reduced Lunch Program.
 This program assists families by providing a healthy lunch to children at .50 cents per day or less.
-To apply for assistance, return the confidential Free and Reduced Lunch application that is sent home to all families on the first day of school.
+To apply for assistance, return the confidential Free and Reduced Lunch application that is sent home to all families.
 The form is also available throughout the school year and may be submitted any time as family circumstances change.

 We ask parents to provide a healthy snack to be eaten during the morning snack period.
 Students may not bring glass containers on the school bus or into the school.